CLEP (College Level Examination Program)

 How to take CLEP test at Harper College

 Step 1.
 Schedule your CLEP testing appointment here.
 Most CLEP tests are 90 minutes in length, and a maximum of two tests per session are allowed.
+Harper's site can administer any CLEP test you desire to take.

 Step 2.
 Register and pay the $89 CLEP examination fee online.
 Upon successful registration, an exam ticket is created.
 Print the ticket and bring it with you on the day of testing.
 A $15 per exam proctor fee is also required to be paid on the day of testing.